HakimiX/docker-infrastructure/README.md

    the Worker is going to pull that value out and calculate the Fibonacci value for it and store the calculated value back in Redis.

-## Docker and AWS Elatic Beanstalk
+## Docker and AWS Elastic Beanstalk

 ### Nginx
 The nginx server is going to look at the incomming requests and decide which